bostongolang/golang-lab-chat/lessons/06-broadcast-msgs.md

 Finally, to the heart of the matter!
 Chatting!

-To chat with each other, we need to be able to read messages from each individual ChatUser's socket, then broadcast them back to all of the other user sockets.
+To chat with each other, we need to be able to read messages from each individual `ChatUser`'s socket, then broadcast them back to all of the other user sockets.

 Here's how it will work: